 Problems with Snakes

 Five of the venomous snakes are pit vipers (meaning they have pits of venom on the side of their heads) and the sixth is the coral snake.
 The coral snake lives in the far southeast of the state, so we don’t have to worry about them.
 Of the pit vipers, there are two moccasins and three rattlesnakes species.
 The rattlesnakes are mainly in the mountain areas of the state.
-The moccasins sometimes will be seen in our area though.
+The moccasins can be seen in our area.
 Water moccasins (also known as cottonmouths) and highland moccasins (also known as copperheads) are present, and their bites may be dangerous.

 Removing Snakes in the Triad